-Linux LVM is a logical volume manager for the Linux OS that manages disk drives and other data storage devices.
-Using it, It is possible to create single logical volumes on several physical disks, add and replace them in a running system, resize logical volumes, create various RAID configuration, and so on.
-You may read more about Linux LVM on this Wikipedia article: Logical Volume Manager (Linux) .
+Linux LVM is a logical volume manager for the Linux OS that manages drives and other data storage devices.
+Using it, It is possible to create single logical volumes on several physical drives, add and replace them in a running system, resize logical volumes, create various RAID configuration, and so on.
+You may read more about Linux LVM in our article: What is Logical Volume Manager (LVM) .

-R‑Studio automatically detects disks from LVMs and creates their virtual volumes automatically.
-At the same time, R‑Studio gives access to the components of the virtual LVM volumes (hard drives and images).
+R‑Studio detects drives from LVMs and creates their virtual volumes automatically.
+At the same time, R‑Studio gives access to the components of the virtual LVM volumes (drives and images).

 R‑Studio shows broken virtual LVM volumes in pink.